lobut/portfolio-allocation/README.md

 I chose to have a Portfolio encapsulate Securities (aka parent-child) and put up the extra effort for the repository to establish that for me (otherwise I'd be operating on a row-by-row basis which would have felt clunky for calculations).

 I also preferred to have my objects not be anemic if I can help it.
 So certain entities would perform calculations on their own.
-There is a risk in that the calculation may be duplicated, but I felt it helped clarity.
+There is a risk in that the calculation may be duplicated, but I felt it helped for code clarity.

 #### Testing